lookwei/collocative-learning-4-IFE/README.md

 ## Quick tour
 This is a pytorch implementation of the collocative learning method proposed in our TMI paper [1].

-To run the code, pleasure make sure you have prepared your IFE data following the same structure as follows (you can also refer to the examplar data in this repository):
+To run the code, please make sure you have prepared your IFE data following the same structure as follows (you can also refer to the examplar data in this repository):

-../imgs        (the IFE images with name pattern XXX) ../
+../imgs        (the IFE images)
+../img_detail    (the csv file that contains additional information)

 ## Preprocessing
 To cut IFE images into lanes: